 I never would have dreamed that humanity would allow politics to overrule the ability to feel empathy.
 Call me naive, but compassion has always been the light that keeps us from repeating the darkest parts of our history.
 Yet, I always think we will get better.

-One would think that after everything history has shown us — the wars, the cruelty, the cycles of dehumanization — we would finally learn.
+One would think that after everything history has shown us, we would finally learn.
 But yesterday, I witnessed something that made my heart drop.
-A moment where politics seemed more important than life itself.
+It was a moment when politics seemed more important than life itself.

 A woman was killed.
 A man took his own life.
 Children were left behind in the aftermath of that violence.
 And instead of compassion for those children, instead of sorrow for a life taken, the first thing many people asked was, “I wonder what political group he belonged to.”
 I rarely write in the comment section of online news, but the heaviness in my heart left me no choice.